container

 "Why Sell a 3.8 Billion Won Apartment to Fund the Union President's Performance Bonus?"

-Conflicts over performance bonuses for union presidents are emerging at various redevelopment sites in the Gangnam area of Seoul.
+Conflicts are arising across redevelopment project sites in Seoul's Gangnam area over performance bonuses for union heads.
 Disputes are intensifying over proposals to pay performance bonuses amounting to several billion won.
-Union members are demanding that there should be an entity, such as a local government or a government ministry, to mediate these disputes.
-However, the government maintains that it cannot intervene, stating that the distribution of a union's profits is a private matter.
+Union members are calling for intervention from local governments or government ministries to mediate these disputes, but the government's position is that "the distribution of union profits is a private matter," making intervention impossible.

-Billions in Performance Bonuses for Union Presidents? ...
-Union Members Protest as "Excessive"
+Billions in Performance Bonuses for Union Heads? ...
+Union Members Stage Collective Protest, Calling It "Excessive"

-According to the redevelopment industry on September 24, the liquidation committee of Gaepo Jugong Complex 2 (Raemian Blestige) has included an agenda item for the upcoming liquidation general meeting on September 29: "Settlement of Redevelopment Project Costs and Approval of Audit (Performance) Bonus."
-The second agenda item proposes paying 14.5 billion won to union members as liquidation proceeds, and selling one 84-square-meter unit, originally intended for general sale but now canceled, to fund performance bonuses for union executives and staff.
+According to the redevelopment industry on the 24th, the liquidation committee of Gaepo Jugong Complex 2 (Raemian Blestige) has placed the "Settlement of Project Expenses and Decision on Audit (Performance) Bonuses" on the agenda for the upcoming liquidation general meeting on the 29th.
+The second item on the agenda proposes that 14.5 billion won be paid to union members as liquidation proceeds and that one 84-square-meter apartment, originally intended for general sale but now canceled, be sold and the proceeds paid as performance bonuses to union executives and staff.

-The 84-square-meter unit proposed as a performance bonus for executives, including the liquidation committee chair, currently has a market price between 3.5 and 4 billion won.
-In response, union members visited Gangnam District Office, arguing that "paying performance bonuses from the proceeds of an apartment sale is excessive," and requested the district office to exercise its supervisory authority.
+The 84-square-meter apartment proposed as a performance bonus for the liquidation committee chair and executives is currently listed at between 3.5 billion and 4 billion won.
+In response, union members have visited the Gangnam District Office to request that the office exercise its oversight authority, arguing that paying out the proceeds from the apartment sale as a performance bonus is excessive.

-One union member stated, "They are exploiting union members' desire to quickly complete the liquidation process to satisfy their own greed.
-They combined agenda items that should be voted on separately, disregarding union members' right to choose.
-Even considering the project's scale, construction costs, and market price differences, a 4 billion won performance bonus is excessive."
+One union member commented, "There is a crafty strategy at play here, exploiting union members' desire to wrap up the liquidation quickly for their own gain.
+Furthermore, they bundled unrelated agenda items together, disregarding members' right to a separate vote.
+Even considering the scale of the project, construction costs, and market price differences, a performance bonus of 4 billion won is excessive."

-An official from Gangnam District Office said, "The district office has no supervisory authority over how the liquidation committee distributes the remaining funds.
-However, we have recommended to the liquidator (former union president) that the agenda items be separated."
-The official added, "The liquidator maintains that the proposal is legitimate, and it is difficult for the district office to judge whether the distribution of assets is right or wrong."
-However, the official also stated, "We will conduct a legal review to determine whether the canceled unit should be resold or returned to union assets."
+An official from Gangnam District Office stated, "The district office does not have the authority to supervise the distribution of remaining funds by the liquidation committee.
+However, we have recommended to the liquidator (former union head) that the agenda items be separated."
+The official added, "The liquidator maintains that the proposal is legitimate, and it is difficult for the office to judge whether the distribution of assets is right or wrong."
+The official also said, "We will conduct a legal review as to whether a canceled unit should be resold or incorporated into the union's assets."

-Some union members of Raemian One Pentas (formerly Shinbanpo 15th) have also opposed the proposal to pay a performance bonus of 3.8 billion won to the union president.
-To prevent the large performance bonus from being paid, they have requested the Ministry of Land, Infrastructure and Transport to exercise its supervisory authority and have filed a petition for the matter to be referred to the Seocho District Dispute Mediation Committee.
-The union has included the proposal to pay a 3.8 billion won performance bonus to the president on the agenda for the general meeting scheduled for September 26.
+Some union members of Raemian One Pentas (formerly Sinbanpo 15th) are also opposing the proposal to pay a performance bonus of 3.8 billion won to the union head.
+To prevent the payout of a large performance bonus to the union head, union members have filed complaints requesting that the Ministry of Land, Infrastructure and Transport exercise its oversight authority and that the case be referred to the Seocho District Dispute Mediation Committee.
+The union has put the proposal to pay a 3.8 billion won performance bonus to the union head on the agenda for the general meeting scheduled for the 26th of this month.

-Union members are opposed to the performance bonus, noting that lawsuits are ongoing, including a 20 billion won damages claim against Daewoo Engineering & Construction following the termination of a construction contract, and a lawsuit to nullify the additional 9.9 billion won payment to Samsung C&T for construction costs.
-They believe it is premature to pay the union president's performance bonus while additional costs may arise in the future.
-Union members stated, "We do not yet know how much more the redevelopment project costs will increase, and the so-called 'estimated 580 billion won' in project achievements attributed to the union president has not undergone accounting verification."
-They also pointed out, "The union president initially stated he would not accept a performance bonus, so this proposal was not included in the management and disposal plan."
+Union members oppose the performance bonus payout, pointing out that litigation is ongoing over a 20 billion won compensation claim against Daewoo Engineering & Construction following the termination of a construction contract, as well as a separate lawsuit challenging an additional construction cost payment of 9.9 billion won to Samsung C&T. They believe it is premature to pay the union head a performance bonus, as additional costs may arise in the future.
+Union members stated, "We do not know ultimately how much the project expenses will increase, and the 'estimated 580 billion won' cited as the union head’s achievement has not even undergone accounting verification."
+They also emphasized, "The union head initially stated he would not receive a performance bonus, so this issue was not included in the project’s management and disposition plan."

 Ministry of Land and Local Governments: "Difficult to Intervene in Private Property Distribution"

-In this regard, the Ministry of Land, Infrastructure and Transport responded in July last year that "it would be appropriate for performance bonuses to be calculated and included in the estimated redevelopment project costs in the management and disposal plan, and paid only after revenues and expenditures from the project are roughly finalized and profits can be confirmed."
-However, the ministry also stated that the issue of performance bonuses for union presidents should fall under the jurisdiction of local governments rather than the central government.
-A ministry official said, "Remuneration for union executives is to be stipulated in the union's articles of association, so it is difficult for the ministry to interpret these matters," and "even if a petition is filed, it is forwarded to the local government."
+In response, the Ministry of Land, Infrastructure and Transport stated in July last year that "performance bonuses should reasonably be calculated and included in the estimated project expenses in the management and disposition plan once project revenues and expenditures are roughly finalized and profits can be confirmed."
+However, the ministry also noted that bonus payments to union heads should be overseen by local governments rather than central government.
+A ministry official explained, "Executive compensation, including bonuses, is determined by the union's articles of association, so it is difficult for the ministry to interpret these details," and added, "Even when we receive complaints, we refer them to the local government."

-In the case of the Seoul Metropolitan Government, regulations prohibit paying union executives any performance bonuses in addition to wages and regular bonuses.
-However, this is only a recommendation and does not have legal force.
-Seocho District also maintains that this is not a matter for the dispute mediation committee, and that internal union conflicts should be resolved legally.
-A Seocho District official stated, "If the proposal is approved at the general meeting, it is difficult for the district office to impose sanctions other than through litigation," adding, "It is hard to dictate whether union assets should or should not be distributed in this way.
-It is considered a private matter."
+In the case of Seoul, the city has regulations prohibiting the payment of separate performance bonuses to union executives beyond regular wages and bonuses.
+However, these rules are only recommendations and are not legally binding.
+The Seocho District Office also maintains that the matter is not subject to the Dispute Mediation Committee and that internal union conflicts are legal matters to be resolved through the courts.
+An official from the Seocho District Office stated, "If the proposal is approved at the general meeting, it will be difficult for the district office to impose sanctions other than through legal proceedings."
+The official added, "It is not feasible for the district office to decide whether or not union assets should be distributed in a certain way.
+This falls within the private domain."

 top버튼